Opinion | We just had a decade-long debate on health care, and Democrats won

 Democrats believe they have a chance of gaining control of the State Legislature for the first time in a decade, which would make it possible to expand Medicaid to cover half-a-million more low-income adults here after years of Republican resistance.The health care issue is paramount up and down the ticket in North Carolina, with left-leaning national and in-state groups using it to motivate Democratic voters — especially those who stayed home in 2016.
 Many of them belong to the demographic who would become eligible for Medicaid, the free government health insurance program, if the legislature voted to expand it as the Affordable Care Act allows.

-Like eleven other states that have been dominated by Republicans, North Carolina refused to accept the Medicaid expansion despite the fact that the federal government picks up 90 percent of the cost and copious research has shown that accepting the expansion not only saves states money but boosts their economies.
+Along with 11 other states that have been dominated by Republicans, North Carolina refused to accept the Medicaid expansion despite the fact that the federal government picks up 90 percent of the cost and copious research has shown that accepting the expansion not only saves states money but also boosts their economies.
 But in deep red America, Republican officials would prefer to shoot themselves in the foot if it means they can prevent their own poor constituents from getting health coverage.

 A good number of voters in North Carolina seem to have simply had enough, as they have in other places; ballot initiatives to accept the Medicaid expansion passed this year in Missouri and Oklahoma.
-Given how close things are in North Carolina, this issue has the potential to win Democrats not only the state legislature but a Senate seat and the state’s electoral votes for Joe Biden.
+Given how close things are in North Carolina, this issue has the potential to win Democrats not only the state legislature but also a Senate seat and the state’s electoral votes for Joe Biden.

 Now let’s step back and review a bit of history: